b0o/quicktemplate.vim/README.md

 If you know how to fix any of these issues, please submit a PR!

   * [ ] Certain template blocks within HTML blocks are not highlighted
-  * [ ] Function declarations do not receive Go syntax highlighting

 ### License